More about: Day Trips to Alpujarra from Granada

 Architecture

-As with the beautiful Palacios Nazaries, the enormous influence of Moorish culture on the buildings of the Alpujarra is palpable at every turn, but instead of large civil constructions, you will find vernacular architecture on a smaller budget.
+As with the beautiful Palacios Nazaries, the enormous influence of Moorish culture on the architecture of the Alpujarra is palpable at every turn, but instead of large civil constructions, you will find vernacular architecture on a smaller budget.

 Unique landscapes